cm-verbose/Notes/Python/Arithmetic operations/Arithmetic operations.md

   ```

 ## Operator Precedence
-Operator Precendence allows for the arithmetic operations that we run to follow the exact same rule as in mathematics.
-So if you remember them correctly, in order operations follow this order :
+Operator precedence allows for the arithmetic operations that we run to follow the exact same rule as in mathematics.
+So, if you remember them correctly, in order operations follow this order:
   - Parenthesis
   - Exponentiation & Roots
   - Multiplication & Division
-  - Addition & Substraction
+  - Addition & Subtraction

-Here is an example of a mathematical expression that is correctly solved using operator precedence :
+Here is an example of a mathematical expression that is correctly solved using operator precedence:
 ```py
 expr = (5 - 3) * 234 ** 2 + 4
 # 2 * 234 ** 2 + 4